luigibonati/mlcolvar/docs/api_cvs.rst

 Collective variables
 --------------------

 In this section we report the neural network-based collective variables implemented in the library.
-Note that the linear statistical methods are implemented in ``mlcolvar.core.stats`` instead.
+Note that the linear statistical methods are implemented in ``mlcolvar.core.estimators`` instead.

 .. rubric:: Base class